bredyhopi2/HIP/0000-cloudpointvote.md

 # HIP Template (Give it a title here but do not allocate a number, maintainer will allocate a number)

-- Author(s): <!-- your GitHub @username -->
+- Author(s):  @bredyhopi2
-- Start Date: <!-- fill me in with today's date, YYYY-MM-DD -->
+- Start Date: <!-- fill me in with today's date, YYYY-MM-DD --> 2025/5/1
-- Category: <!-- economic, technical, meta -->
+- Category: <!-- economic, technical, meta --> foundation, meta
 - Original HIP PR: <!-- leave this empty; maintainer will fill in ID of this pull request -->
 - Tracking Issue: <!-- leave this empty; maintainer will create a discussion issue -->

 ## Summary

-One paragraph explanation of the proposal.
+Allow voting with cloud points

 <!-- Read the content requests in all sections before starting to write any section. -->